+ +

 (a page is devoted to the explanations and calculation of the position of the principal planes of a paraxial system).

-The distance between principal object plane Hc and the vertex of the cornea S1 is:
+The distance between the principal object plane Hc and the vertex of the cornea S1 is:

 S1Hc = dc x fc / fcp = 0.55 x (-23.62) / (22.93) = – 0.0567 mm